VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 database is optimized for a particlar set of operations, better scalability because you can scale-out each side independently, and simpler locking schemes.
-On the write side you no longer need to worry about how your locks impact queries, and on the read-side your database can be read-only.
+On the write side you no longer need to worry about how your locks impact on queries, and on the read-side your database can be read-only.

 ## Events and Event Sourcing